trust-agi/trust-agi.github.io/content/toppub/index.md

   - block: markdown
     id: openning
     content:
-      title: Top 10 Publications
+      title: Selected Publications
       subtitle:
       text: |
-              See Shirui's **Top 10** Publications below.
-In the following papers, the first-author is either Shirui or his Phd student.
-A full list of Shirui's publication can be seen [here](https://scholar.google.com.au/citations?user=frWRJN4AAAAJ&hl=enJ).
+              See a selection of Shirui's **10** publications below.
+Check out for more information about [TrustAGI Lab](https://trust-agi.github.io/).